 We are failing the people of this country whose lives are at stake.

-And literally kill kill, just go hunting for human beings, like he did a couple of nights ago.
+Why do we have a group of laws that a guy can have 20 weapons, 25 weapons like this, and literally kill just go hunting for human beings like he did a couple of nights ago?

-Reinstate the assault weapons ban, or come up with a better answer.
+Reinstate the assault weapons ban or come up with a better answer.

 Thoughts and prayers are good, but they're simply not enough.

-Thoughts and prayers are not enough when more moms and dads will bury their children this week, and thoughts and prayers are not enough when sons and daughters will be forced to grow up without their parents.
+And thoughts and prayers are not enough when sons and daughters will be forced to grow up without their parents.

 Attacks like we have seen today have happened all too often in America.